From the ground up

 Goal

-Support your city in developing projects that address priority needs in cancer care
+Support your city in developing a City Programme that address priority needs in cancer care

 Stakeholders co-develop a City Strategic Plan and the programme of projects, which outlines measurable, evidence-based interventions designed to address identified gaps while aligning with national health strategies.